eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the Ankaios Server receives new workload states, then the Ankaios Server shall:
-* provide the new workload states to the ServerState
-* trigger the ServerState to cleanup its state
+When the Ankaios Server receives new workload states, then the Ankaios Server shall trigger the ServerState to cleanup its internal state providing it the new workload states.

 Rationale:
 The server state should not have any obsolete entries.